CSCI4100U/musicVisualized/final_project/HowToRunApp.md

 Too use this app you do require an LastFM account.
 Fill out the prompt and insert your LastFM username in the appropriate section.
 If you are testing this app and do not have a LastFM account, type in "McGodFTW" as your LastFM username.
-Once Registed, remember your username you put in and password, you will be directed to the login stage where you enter your username and password and you will be directed to the home page of the app.
+Once Registered, remember your username you put in and password, you will be directed to the login stage where you enter your username and password and you will be directed to the home page of the app.

 Step two:
-Once you are directed to the home page, you will see alist of all your recent songs you've listened too.
+Once you are directed to the home page, you will see a list of all your recent songs you've listened too.
 After taking a scroll down through ur listened too songs, you can hit the three lines at the top right of your home page, this will give you different areas you can venture off into.
 The different areas include
 * Top Scrobbles